 To put San Ramon real estate into perspective, it is sensible to consider the two zip codes of San Ramon, 94582 and 94583 separately.
-Most of the homes in 94583 are on older developments closer to the 680 freeway although noticeable exceptions are Norris Canyon Estates and a number of relatively small, newer neighborhoods.
+Most of the San Ramon homes in the 94583 zip code are on older developments closer to the 680 freeway although noticeable exceptions are Norris Canyon Estates and a number of relatively small, newer neighborhoods.

-San Ramon home prices are typically lower than Danville and Blackhawk, but higher than those in Dublin, San Ramon’s neighbor to the south and considerably more than the communities at the North end of the valley.
+San Ramon real estate is typically more affordable than Danville and Blackhawk, but higher than in Dublin, San Ramon’s neighbor to the south and considerably more than the communities at the North end of the valley.

 Latest San Ramon News